AnimeNL/volunteer-portal/API.md

 | `website`            | `string?` | URL to the website of the broader event. |

 ## /api/content
+Allows static content to be obtained for the registration sub-application, as well as other pages that can be displayed on the portal.
+The `<App>` component is responsible for routing these.

 ### Request
 A `GET` request with no additional payload.